 Get adequate data.
 Make sure you have enough data to evaluate the bidding strategy’s performance.
 Typically, 2-3 weeks after the learning period is enough time for an advertiser to evaluate performance.

 Take outside factors into account.
 Multiple factors may affect your results over a period of time, including holidays, weekends, special events, changes to your product data, and your competitors in the auction.

 Consider conversion value, not clicks.
 You may initially see a decline in your number of clicks.
 This is expected since the the bid strategy for these campaigns reduces bids for clicks that don't maximize your conversion value.
 The money you save is then used to bid higher for clicks that are more likely to drive conversion value.
 For the same reason, your cost per click may fluctuate.

 Account for conversion delays.
 Some conversions take more time than others, in some cases days or even weeks.
 If you compare recent campaign performance with past performance, your recent performance might not look as strong because of conversion delay.
 Learn how to find a report on your conversion delay

 Pausing other campaigns

-For the same products or groups of products, goal-optimized Shopping campaigns take priority over standard Shopping and display remarketing campaigns for the same account.
-This means that if you have the same product included in a standard Shopping campaign and a campaign that is goal-optimized, the ads from the goal-optimized campaign will be eligible to serve rather than the products from standard Shopping or display remarketing campaigns.
-It is recommended that you pause these other campaigns in order to minimize the interference on the machine learning of Shopping campaigns that are goal-optimized.
+For the same products or groups of products, Smart Shopping campaigns take priority over standard Shopping and display remarketing campaigns for the same account.
+This means that if you have the same product included in a standard Shopping campaign and a smart campaign, the ads from the smart campaign will be eligible to serve rather than the products from standard Shopping or display remarketing campaigns.
+It is recommended that you pause these other campaigns in order to minimize the interference on the machine learning of Smart Shopping campaigns.